Easy Mandu Recipe to Make You Feel Like a Crazy Rich Asian

-Every time we make a big batch of homemade mandu and then neatly stack the full bags of dumplings into the freezer, I feel rich.
-It’s the kind of feeling that assures me that we will eat well even in the face of an apocalypse, never mind a pandemic.
+When you make a big batch of homemade mandu and then neatly stack the bags of dumplings into the freezer, you will feel rich.
+It’s the kind of feeling that assures you that you will eat well even in the face of an apocalypse, never mind a pandemic.

-I like to make mandu in the shape of a little purse, while my husband and kids make all sorts of shapes including sometimes inappropriate ones!
-But that’s all part of the fun and the creative possibilities are endless.
+I like to make mandu in the shape of a little purse, while my husband and kids make all sorts of fun shapes.
+As long as the meat is inside the wrapper, there’s no wrong way to make these dumplings, and the creative possibilities are endless.

-Everyone will have fun making their own shapes and best of all you will undoubtedly feel crazy rich as you stuff your freezer full of beautiful homemade mandu.
-You might even feel philanthropic and donate some to a needy family who sadly only eats store bought dumplings!
+Everyone will have fun making their own shapes, and best of all, you will undoubtedly feel crazy rich as you stuff your freezer full of beautiful homemade mandu.
+You might even feel philanthropic and donate some to a needy family who sadly eats store-bought dumplings!

 Here’s a 1 minute video overview of the mandu recipe: